MathWorks Foundation Inc

 Key Takeaways for Grant Writers

-- Location matters most: Ensure your organization serves communities where MathWorks has physical offices; this is the primary eligibility criterion for Community Grants
+- Location matters most: Ensure your organisation serves communities where MathWorks has physical offices; this is the primary eligibility criterion for Community Grants

-- Keep it small and specific: Community Grants max out at $5,000 for program-specific funding; don't request general operating support
+- Keep it small and specific: Community Grants max out at $5,000 for programme-specific funding; don't request general operating support

 - Plan for quarterly cycles: Submit by March 1, June 1, September 1, or December 1 deadlines; one application per initiative per year

-- Emphasize STEM connection: Even community support programs should demonstrate how they advance STEM education or foster children's interest in science, engineering, and mathematics
+- Emphasise STEM connection: Even community support programmes should demonstrate how they advance STEM education or foster children's interest in science, engineering, and mathematics

-- Consider employee connections: If MathWorks employees volunteer with or support your organization, mention this connection in your application
+- Consider employee connections: If MathWorks employees volunteer with or support your organisation, mention this connection in your application

-- Prepare for competition: With only 4-11 grants awarded annually through the public program, success rates appear low; ensure your application demonstrates clear alignment with foundation priorities
+- Prepare for competition: With limited grants awarded annually through the public programme, ensure your application demonstrates clear alignment with foundation priorities

-- Be patient with larger grants: The foundation's significant charitable disbursements ($23+ million annually) are primarily distributed through trustee discretion rather than the public Community Grant Program; building relationships over time may open doors to strategic funding opportunities
+- Be patient with larger grants: The foundation's significant charitable disbursements are primarily distributed through trustee discretion rather than the public Community Grant Programme; building relationships over time may open doors to strategic funding opportunities

 References